ehmicky/safe-json-value/README.md

 _Type_: `any`

-Property value after the change. `undefined` if the property was omitted.
+Property value after the change. `undefined` means the property was omitted.

 ##### changes[*].reason